School of Information Sciences

 "Film and video archivists have long used 'hand-me down' technologies developed by and for cinema and television producers … [but] they don't always serve the needs of media archives and archivists," explained Jones.
 "About a decade ago, a group of archivists decided to take existing technologies—Matroska and FFV1—and develop and standardize them as being 'by us, for us' standards for archivists.
 This break from tradition—and the inherent tensions between TV/film production ethics/mindsets and those of archivists—proved to be fertile ground for inquiry."

-The result is fascinating look at competing file types in a book that is part technology, part history, and part drama starring a cast of troublesome technological standards.
+The result is a fascinating look at competing file types in a book that is part technology, part history, and part drama starring a cast of troublesome technological standards.

 "One of the most interesting things for me about [this] work is realizing how fiercely people can align with particular standards technologies.
 Standards are things we don't usually think much about—they surround us and are the infrastructure of our lives.
 Most people don't think that much about the struggles and politics of, say, the MP4 video encoding," Jones said.
 "Believe it or not, people in the audiovisual archives and preservation worlds can get very emotional about the choices they make about something as seemingly invisible as video encoding and format standards."